 Harrisonburg, Staunton, and Waynesboro, PA

-Kline's Dairy Bar has four locations -- and each one makes their own fresh ice cream every morning.
+Kline's Dairy Bar has four locations — and each one makes their own fresh ice cream every morning.
 Solid old fashioned ice cream-making techniques have kept them in business since 1943.
-A regular rotation of unique flavors like espresso chip, cherry nut, lemon gingersnap, brownie batter, and banana and chocolate peanut butter in a waffle bowl keep customers coming back for more.
+A regular rotation of unique flavors including red raspberry and blueberry cheesecake swirl keep customers coming back for more.

 Honolulu-based Banán turns locally-grown bananas and other island ingredients into dairy-free soft serve.
-Fresh fruits and veggies are mixed with the banana base to create creamy flavors like liliko'i (passion fruit), "roots" with beets, ginger, lemongrass, and turmeric, and chocolate with Macnella (a chocolate macadamia nut spread).
+Fresh fruits and veggies are mixed with the banana base to create creamy flavors like liliko'i (passion fruit) and chocolate with Macnella (a chocolate macadamia nut spread).
 Order them in cups or "papaya boats" loaded with toppings like puffed quinoa, shaved coconut, pineapple, and local dark chocolate.

 Austin and Dallas, TX